mbarkhau/markdown-katex/README.md

 Hopefully other renderers will also adopt support for this syntax as:

  1. Rendering is done in the browser using KaTeX so implementation effort and should be minimal.
- 2. The false positive rate for existing Markdown documents is negligible (ie. existing alternate use of &dollar;&#96; syntax is minimal to non-existent).
+ 2. The false positive rate for existing Markdown documents is negligible (i.e. existing alternate use of &dollar;&#96; syntax is minimal to non-existent).

 ## Options